lquixada/cross-fetch/README.md

 #### Why not isomorphic-fetch?

 My preferred library used to be [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) but it has this [bug](https://github.com/matthew-andrews/isomorphic-fetch/issues/125) that prevents it from running in a react native environment.
-It seems it will never be fixed since the author hasn't been commiting for a year.
-Also, polyfilling is mandatory.
+It seems it will never be fixed since the author hasn't been commiting for more than a year.
+That means dependencies are outdated as well.

+#### Why polyfill might not be a good ideia?

+In a word?
+Risk.
+If the spec changes in the future, it might be problematic to debug.
+Read more about it on [sindresorhus's ponyfill](https://github.com/sindresorhus/ponyfill#how-are-ponyfills-better-than-polyfills) page.
+It's up to you if you're fine with it or not.

-#### How does it work?
+#### How does cross-fetch work?

-cross-fetch (like isomorphic-fetch) is just a proxy.
+Just like isomorphic-fetch, it is just a proxy.
 If you're in node, it delivers you the [node-fetch](https://www.npmjs.com/package/node-fetch) library, if you're in a browser ou React Native, it delivers you the github's [whatwg-fetch](https://github.com/github/fetch/).
 The same strategy applies whether you're using polyfill or ponyfill.

 ## Supported environments